 Over the years, the matter has become something of a legendary international dispute.
 After the Republic of Cyprus gained EU membership in May 2004, Greece steadily disengaged from its mentorship role.
 However, it continues to be influenced by the outcome of tensions, so much so that this encompasses its relations with Turkey.

 Turkey, although proud for having resolved the stalemate, never managed to reach a sustainable outcome.
-None of the Turkish plans have worked.
+None of the Turkish plans have held.
 Turning the TRNC into a Turkish province by annexation failed, as did the the dream of getting international recognition for the statelet.
 Supporting the TRNC has become a headache in international platforms, especially in the EU.
 Efforts towards religious assimilation in a largely secular Turco-Cypriot society have also failed.
 The Cyprus stalemate continues to be the gateway to endless problems between Greeks and Turks, be it on the island, the mainlands, or the international arena.

 Today there is no serious economic activity other than gambling and construction in the Turkish-held parts of the island.
 In the construction sector, incentives are provided mostly to entrepreneurs from the mainland, the land is provided free of charge, loans are secured from Turkish banks, the workers are imported from Turkey, and the building materials are not subject to customs regulations - a "colonial" economy.
 There is an adviser from Turkey in every ministry supervising decisions.